unhold/lan865x-linux-driver/README.md

 **Test case 3:** Two LAN865x's are connected and tx cut through mode enabled on both.

-**Result:** Not working as expected since the spi speed is not matching with network speed.
+**Result:** The total bandwidth configuration should not exceed 10Mbps to achieve the expected performance.

 **Test case 4:** Two LAN865x's are connected and tx cut through mode disabled on both.

 **Result:** Performance around **5.0Mbps** on both when both LAN865x's are configured as Tx.
+In case of Rx, the total bandwidth configuration should not exceed more than 10 Mbps to achieve the expected performance.

-**Note:** Test case 3 and 4 are tested with two networks and also note that the above hardware setup is using **single SPI master** and **two LAN865x SPI slaves**.
+**Note 1:** Test case 3 and 4 are tested with two networks and also note that the above hardware setup is using **single SPI master** and **two LAN865x SPI slaves**.

+**Note 2:** The above tests are performed in RPI 4.
+Different platforms with dedicated SPI master for each nodes will give better performance than this.
 ## TODO
 - Timestamping according to Open Alliance TC6 is to be implemented.
-- Configurable chunk size to be implemented.
-Currently it is hardcoded as 64bytes.
-## Known Issues
-- Enabling tx/rx cut through mode will improve the latency but the system may not be fast enough to serve SPI (Observed SPI transfer completion in SPI subsystem takes too long, sometimes more than 3ms in case if the system is busy with other tasks running parallelly) if it is busy with other tasks and leads to some packets loss.
-So it is recommended to disable tx/rx cut through mode (enables store and forward mode) in case the latency is not a concern.
 ## References
 - [OPEN Alliance TC6 - 10BASE-T1x MAC-PHY Serial Interface specification](https://www.opensig.org/Automotive-Ethernet-Specifications)
 - [OPEN Alliance TC6 Protocol Driver for LAN8650/1](https://github.com/MicrochipTech/oa-tc6-lib)